arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 The files necessary for using the Wi-Fi® on Opta™ are included in the core.
 To try it out, we can go to **File > Examples**, and under **Examples for Opta**, we can find the **WiFi** section.
 Inside there is an example sketch called **WiFiWebClient**.
 Open this example sketch and fill out the Wi-Fi® details in the **arduino_secrets.h** tab.

-Once uploaded, the sketch will make Opta™ connect to the desired website defined within `char server[] = "example.com";` variable.
+Once uploaded, the sketch will make Opta™ connect to the desired website defined within the `char server[] = "example.com";` variable.
 If the connection is successful, it will then print the website's HTML content to the serial monitor.
 If the sketch ran successfully, the output should look like the image below.

 ![Running Wi-Fi® sketch on the Opta™ in the Arduino IDE](assets/opta-wifi.svg)